Skip to main content

 • Urodynamics

-• Tissue biopsy
+• Tissue biopsy, if necessary

 An annual exam is a wise idea for anyone using catheter supplies.
 However, experiencing out-of-the-ordinary symptoms makes the importance of seeing a urologist even greater.

 For instance, bladder irritation may increase the risk of bladder cancer.
-This can be due to a variety of issues, including repeated urinary tract infections or bladder infections, use of an indwelling (Foley) catheter, and bladder stones.
+This can be due to a variety of issues, including repeated urinary tract infections or bladder infections, the use of an indwelling (Foley) catheter, and bladder stones.
 Smokers or users of tobacco may also be at higher risk of bladder cancer.

-Additionally, if you are living with a neurogenic bladder or a spinal cord injury, checking for bladder cancer regularly is crucial too.
+Additionally, if you are living with a neurogenic bladder or a spinal cord injury, checking for bladder cancer regularly is crucial, too.
 The risk for this disease for those with SCIs is about “15 times higher than that of the general population” (New Mobility).

 This may include such advice as: